EgoAleSum/pycon2018-labs/create-linux-vm/hol.md

 ![Create VM: Step 4](images/vm-step-4.png)

-The creation of the VM will take a couple of minutes.
+> [!NOTE] The creation of the VM will take a couple of minutes.
 Sit back and relax, or take this time as an opportunity to explore the Azure Portal.

 ### Step 3: Connect to the VM via SSH